Creating Robust Individual Development Plans

 – Bill Bradley

-In our last blog, the first of the three in our series on Building Leadership Capital, we spoke about setting developmental goals by identifying the individuals’ strengths and development areas.
-The next step in leadership development, is creating an effective individual development plan which is aimed at achieving the development goals.
+In our last blog, we spoke about setting developmental goals by identifying the individuals’ strengths and development areas.
+The next step in high potential leadership development, is creating an effective individual development plan which is aimed at achieving the development goals.

 The Individual Development Plan (IDP) process is a commitment by the organization towards the individual’s growth, the individual’s commitment towards his/her own development and the supervisors’ support to successfully drive the plan.
 A tripartite agreement on the development goals and the development plan is the foundation to successful implementation of IDPs.